Intro-CS-App-Dev-and-Deploy/Rect-Application-Start-Quit-Button/README.md

 - Night Mode (but aware that purple has blue in it, yellow does not)

 Algorithms Explored
-- OS Start
+- OS Start & all other variables turned off (unless hover-over active)
-- User Start
+- User Start & Splash Screen
 - Quit Keyboard prototyping and shortcut
 - Hover over
+- Quit Button with Boolean activated only in hover over (students need to add this part for >65%)

 Rect - 04
 - layout from middle of the screen (or corner), better layout practice from middle